-A week before an impromptu trip through Arizona I researched the Antelope Canyon tours.
+A week before an impromptu family road trip through Arizona I researched the Antelope Canyon tours.
 The pictures were gorgeous, and I just had to know where this amazing place was and how I could get my hands on it and if Antelope Canyon is worth it.